Boomerang mechanism explaining the excess radio background: Dark neutrino decays into dark photons mixed with photons

-{\bf Dark neutrino decays into a dark-standard photon admixture}.
-In order to explain the ERB, we assume that the dark neutrinos produced by active-to-dark neutrino conversions in the presence of a pre-existing asymmetry decay into a dark fermion $\psi'$ with mass $m_{\psi'}$ and a dark photon $\gamma'$ with mass $m_{\gamma'}$ kinematically mixed with the standard photon with kinetic mixing parameter $\ve = \sin^2 \chi_0$.
-The dark fermion is assumed to be quasi-degenerate with $\nu_0$, while we assume $m_{\gamma'} \lesssim 10^{-16}\,{\rm eV}$, in a way to evade any constraint for all values of $\ve$~\cite{Caputo:2021eaa}.
-We also assume that the decays can be described as fully non-relativistically so that, at the decay, the dark-standard photon admixture has an energy $E_{\rm D}\simeq \D m' \equiv m_0 - m_{\psi'}$.
+In order to explain the ERB, we assume that the dark neutrinos produced by active-to-dark neutrino conversions in the presence of a pre-existing asymmetry decay into dark fermions $\psi'$ with mass $m_{\psi'}$ and into a superposition of a dark and standard photon that we denote by $\gamma'$.
+The probability that $\gamma'$ is detected as a photon, that can also be regarded as the decay branching ration into photons, is denoted by $\varepsilon$.
+The dark photon is kinematically mixed with the standard photon but the kinetic mixing will not play any role, as we will comment.
+The dark fermion is assumed to be quasi-degenerate with $\nu_0$, while we assume the dark photon mass $m_{\gamma'} \lesssim 10^{-15}\,{\rm eV}$ in order to evade the cosmological constraints from COBE/FIRAS for any value of the kinetic mixing parameter $\chi_0$~\cite{Mirizzi:2009iz,Caputo:2020bdy, Garcia:2020qrp, Arsenadze:2024ywr}.\footnote{Here we do not assume the dark photon to be dark matter in which case the bounds on $m_{\gamma'}$ would be more stringent~\cite{Caputo:2021eaa}.
+Moreover, we do not consider the Juno constraint on $m_{\gamma'}$ that extends down to $m_{\gamma'}\sim 10^{-18}$ eV~\cite{Yan:2023kdg}, as we lack a detailed understanding of the Jovian magnetosphere and the associated uncertainties.} We also assume that the decays can be described as fully non-relativistically so that, at the decay, $\gamma'$ has an energy $E_{\gamma'}\simeq \D m' \equiv m_0 - m_{\psi'}$.
 In this way the spectrum of non-thermal photons produced by the decays of the dark neutrinos and detected at the present time would be described by an effective temperature given exactly by the expression in Eq.~(\ref{Tgammanth}) multiplied by $\ve$ and also divided by a factor $2 / (1-e^{-{\pi \over 2}\gamma_{\rm res}})$, taking into account that only relic antineutrinos are, adiabatically or non-adiabatically, converted into dark neutrinos.